authelia/authelia/docs/configuration/authentication/ldap.md

 As of versions > `4.24.0` the `users_filter` must include the `username_attribute` placeholder, not including this will result in Authelia throwing an error.
 In versions <= `4.24.0` not including the `username_attribute` placeholder will cause issues with the session refresh and will result in session resets when the refresh interval has expired, default of 5 minutes.

-## Loading a password from a secret instead of inside the configuration

-Password can also be defined using a [secret](../secrets.md).